foresterre/cargo-msrv/.github/PULL_REQUEST_TEMPLATE.md

 Thank you for your contribution to `cargo-msrv`.
-If you need any help (and are a human), feel free to ask questions to @foresterre.
+If you need any help (and are a human), feel free to ask questions.
+We're happy to help!

 ## Description

 <!-- What does this change do, and why? -->

-## AI / LLM disclosure
+## AI / LLM Disclosure

 <!-- Only check the boxes that apply -->